Family History Research Guide

 These extensive clipping files can be useful for information on prominent residents, ethnic groups, sports etc.

-Descriptions of many of the Private Records (but not the Private Documents) held by the Archives can also be accessed online through MemoryBC, British Columbia's Archival Information Network.
-Although the descriptions on MemoryBC are not as detailed as those available on the Archives' web site or at the Archives, MemoryBC contains descriptions of records held by archives throughout British Columbia, and can therefore provide a more comprehensive search in some cases.
+Another great resource is MemoryBC, British Columbia's Archival Information Network.
+MemoryBC contains descriptions of records held by archives throughout British Columbia, and can therefore provide a more comprehensive search in some cases.

 The Archives has a modest collection of publications dealing mainly with Victoria local history.
 Although these items cannot be signed out of the Archives, visitors are welcome to consult them in the reference room any time during open hours.
 An index is available online through the Archives' Reference Library page.